cole martin tregaskis

 We will contact you about eyecare matters, most commonly when you are due or overdue for an eye examination.
 If you would prefer that we do not contact you in this way, then please tell reception.
 We will not contact you for marketing reasons.

-In accordance with professional guidelines, we keep patient records for about 10 years after you were last seen, longer for children.
+In accordance with professional guidelines, we keep patient records for at least 10 years after you were last seen, longer for children.
 We keep this information for clinical and clinico-legal reasons.
-Since we have seen over 33,000 patients over the years, it is quite a major task to clear out old records and typically we do this every 3-4 years.

 If a third party contacts us asking for information about you we will not provide this unless you have specifically requested in writing for us to do so.
 The practice believes in the importance of research and education.
 We sometimes allow researchers or educators to access anonymous practice data for purposes of research or education.
 We stress that no data is taken from the practice for these purposes unless it has been fully anonymised.
 We take care to follow the advice of the Information Commissioner’s Office on data anonymisation and to avoid providing any information that could allow re-identification.
 This involves removing or masking personal details (name, address, telephone number, e-mail addresses).
 Such anonymised data will not be made publicly available but will only be provided to specific individuals for the uses detailed above.
 If you would like to opt out of this use of anonymised data please write or e-mail the Practice Manager, who is the Data Protection Officer (DPO).

 Further information on information governance at this practice is available in our IGT leaflet.
 If you have any concerns or a complaint about how we store or process your personal data, then please contact the Practice Manager (DPO).
-If you are not content with the way a complaint has been resolved please contact the Principal Optometrist, Professor Bruce Evans.
+If you are not content with the way a complaint has been resolved please contact one of the Directors, listed below.
 If you would like to escalate a complaint further, you can contact the Information Commissioner’s Office (www.ico.org.uk).

 On 1st May 2010 Cole Martin Tregaskis Optometrists became incorporated as Cole Martin Tregaskis Ltd (Registered in England, Company No. 7214391; Registered Office: Summit House, 13 High Street, London, E11 2AA).
-The company directors are Professor Bruce Evans, Mrs Anita Shah, Dr Claire O’Leary.
+The company directors are Mrs Anita Shah and Dr Claire O’Leary.

 The practice is registered with the General Optical Council (CO-3814).